“How can you know where you’re going

 Although I laughed and brushed it off, it broke my heart.

-I know how hard it must be when no one else speaks your language, much less cared about it.
-The school that my boys attended offers Italian and Bahasa Indonesia, as a “cultural” option.
+I know how hard it must be when no one else speaks your language, much less cares about it.
+The school my boys attended offers Italian and Bahasa Indonesia as “cultural” options.
 Ironically, my younger son, who, according to his teacher, excelled in Bahasa and topped his class, could not string a sentence together.
 He said he was the only one who didn’t muck around during lessons.
 That earned him an A+ for Bahasa.

 This linguistic disconnect runs deeper than just communication.
-It’s a barrier to understanding the nuances of Chinese culture, the wisdom in our idioms, the poetry, the folklores and stories.
+It’s a barrier to understanding the nuances of Chinese culture, the wisdom in our idioms, poetry, folklore, and stories.
 Even our superstitions are more than just…superstitions.

 The importance of knowing one’s history